-In the Report on Allocation of Pension Amounts, the Schedule of Employer Allocations presents the proportionate relationship of each employer to all employers and each employer's allocation percentage of the collective TRS NPL as of June 30, 2018 and 2017.
+In the Report on Allocation of Pension Amounts, the Schedule of Employer Allocations presents the proportionate relationship of each employer to all employers and each employer's allocation percentage of the collective TRS NPL as of June 30, 2020 and 2019.
 NPL is the difference between the portion of the actuarial present value of projected benefit payments that is attributed to past periods of member service (total pension liability) and the TRS fiduciary net position as stated on TRS financial statements.
 The state of Illinois meets the definition of a nonemployer contributing entity and as such receives an allocation percentage of the collective TRS NPL.

 Employer-paid retirement costs for excess salary and sick leave are specific liabilities which should be excluded from the allocation.
-Beginning with the June 30, 2019 disclosure year (June 30, 2018 measurement year), employer contributions on federally-funded salaries are also specific liabilities.
-As stated previously, the 0.58 percent employer retirement contribution and state of Illinois contributions to TRS for the 2017-2018 school year were used to allocate the TRS NPL.
+Employer contributions on federally-funded salaries are also specific liabilities not included in the allocation starting in fiscal year 2018.

-Contributions shown on the Schedule of Employer Allocations are comprised of fiscal year 2018 contributions and may also be impacted by TRS year-end accrual entries and adjustment to earnings that occurred during fiscal year 2018.
+Contributions shown on the Schedule of Employer Allocations are comprised of fiscal year 2020 contributions and may also be impacted by TRS year-end accrual entries and adjustment to earnings that occurred during fiscal year 2020.

-In the Report on Allocation of Pension Amounts, the Schedule of Pension Amounts by Employer presents the TRS NPL, total deferred outflows of resources, total deferred inflows of resources, and total pension expense by employer and the collective amount for all participating employers including the nonemployer contributing entity (the state of Illinois) as of June 30, 2018.
-Employer 0.58 percent retirement contributions and state of Illinois contributions to TRS for the 2017-18 school year were used to determine proportionate shares of pension expense at June 30, 2018.
+In the Report on Allocation of Pension Amounts, the Schedule of Pension Amounts by Employer presents the TRS NPL, total deferred outflows of resources, total deferred inflows of resources, and total pension expense by employer and the collective amount for all participating employers including the nonemployer contributing entity (the state of Illinois) as of June 30, 2020.
+Employer 0.58 percent retirement contributions and state of Illinois contributions to TRS for the 2019-20 school year were used to determine proportionate shares of pension expense at June 30, 2020.

 Under GASB Statement No. 68, there are various components to TRS pension expense that will be reported by employers.
-Some components are recognized immediately, and others are recognized over time as deferred.
+Some components are recognized immediately, and others are recognized over time.